Earth Regeneration Fund

 One of the great challenges for Earth regeneration is how financial resources flow into, across, and between bioregions around the planet.
 The Earth Regeneration Fund is a living laboratory for a network of bioregions, each of which is creating its own funding ecosystem.

-How can financing flow effectively and meaningfully into bioregional regeneration?
-Through the Design School for Regenerating Earth, we're supporting and experimenting with a network of bioregional funding ecosystems as they evolve and adapt to their local contexts.
+Earth regeneration can only happen if bioregions are learning together and supporting each other as robust financial flows enable the real work on the ground.
+Through the Design School for Regenerating Earth, we're supporting and experimenting with a network of Bioregional Funding Ecosystems as they evolve and adapt to their local contexts.

 A Planetary Network

-To launch the Earth Regeneration Fund, six real-world bioregional contexts are coming together to learn from and with each other as they prototype large-scale regenerative finance through building bioregional funding ecosystems.
-A key to this process is looking at the whole system at once, including bioregional learning, weaving together otherwise isolated efforts, and ensuring that money reaches those doing the vital work on the ground.
+To launch the Earth Regeneration Fund, six real-world bioregional contexts have come together to learn from and with each other as they prototype large-scale regenerative finance through building Bioregional Funding Ecosystems.
+The key to this process is looking at the whole system at once, including bioregional learning, weaving together otherwise isolated efforts, and ensuring that money reaches those doing the vital work on the ground.

 The six bioregional contexts are shown and described below.